Shai2u/dash_plotly_car_accidents_example/README.md

 ![Add Cluster Layer to Environment Map](./media/step_8_env_map_clusters.gif)

-# Enabling interacitivy between the map and the other component of the dashboard
+# Enabling interactivity between the map and the other component of the dashboard

 ## 9. Filter by viewport: Enable interactions where data displayed  on the map viewports updates the graphs, and vice versa.
 Before wrapping up, I’d like to add one more neat feature that will add a bit of complexity: filtering the data points to show only those visible within the main map’s viewport.
 In other words, if the main map displays 80 points, the statistics reflected in the bar graph will represent those same 80 points.
 However, since we may not always want to filter data based on the map’s viewport, we’ll provide this as an optional feature for the user.
 To achieve this, I’ve added a checkbox labeled “Filter Map View” on the right side of the dashboard.